brunovgprado/AuthenticationService/README.md

 # Authentication Service
-Authentication service is was created to improve my knowledge about some tecniques, libraries and frameworks.
+Authentication service was created to improve my knowledge about some tecniques, libraries and frameworks.

 Dependencies
 ------------